-The coronavirus pandemic has caused turmoil for millions of Americans.
-State and local legislators have tried to keep up with the numerous challenges related to the covid-19 pandemic.
-One of those challenges involves workers’ compensation.
-Most employers in the United States are required by law to purchase workers’ compensation insurance that will benefit workers who become injured on the job.
-Every state has its laws regarding workers’ compensation
+The coronavirus pandemic caused turmoil for millions of Americans.
+State and local legislators tried to keep up with the numerous challenges of the covid-19 pandemic.
+One of those challenges involved workers’ compensation.
+Most employers in the United States are required by law to purchase workers’ compensation insurance to benefit workers injured on the job.
+Every state has its laws regarding workers’ compensation.

 Find Out Whether Your Employer Has to Offer Workers’ Compensation